-1. (a) Iron levels (dated within the last 60 days) with the following: Transferrin saturation equal to or greater than 20% AND serum ferritin equal to or greater than 100 ng/mL

-- (b) Prescriber attestation that member is receiving iron appropriate supplementation AND - 2. (a) Documentation of ONE (1) of the following applies: Member does NOT have hypertension OR - (b) If member has hypertension, blood pressure is adequately controlled before initiation of therapy and will be closely monitored and controlled during therapy AND - 3.
-IF THIS IS A NON-FORMULARY/NON-PREFERRED PRODUCT: Documentation of trial/failure of or intolerance to a majority (not more than 3) of the preferred formulary alternatives for the given diagnosis.
-If yes, please submit documentation including medication(s) tried, dates of trial(s) and reason for treatment failure(s).
+- (a) Iron levels (dated within the last 60 days) with the following: Transferrin saturation equal to or greater than 20% AND serum ferritin equal to or greater than 100 ng/mL OR - (b) Prescriber attestation that member is receiving iron appropriate supplementation AND - 2.
+Documentation ONE of the following applies: - (a) Member does NOT have hypertension OR - (b) If member has hypertension, blood pressure is adequately controlled before initiation of therapy and will be closely monitored and controlled during therapy AND - (a) IF THIS IS A PHARMACY BENEFIT REQUEST FOR A NON-FORMULARY/NON-PREFERRED PRODUCT: Documentation of trial/failure of or intolerance to a majority (not more than 3) of the preferred formulary alternatives for the given diagnosis.
+Documentation of medication(s) tried, dates of trial(s) and reason for treatment failure(s) is required. - (b) If request is for reference product with a biosimilar available for initial or continuation of therapy requests: Documentation of a trial and failure, intolerance or contraindication to a majority (not more than 3) biosimilar product(s) is required (unless otherwise specified per applicable state regulations and/or there is data demonstrating clinical superiority of reference drugs over the FDA approved biosimilar drugs).

-OR - IF THIS IS FOR A MEDICAL BENEFIT REQUEST: BIOSIMILAR DRUGS are preferred when requested as a physician administered drug and/or pharmacy formulary product per applicable state regulations and there is a lack of data demonstrating clinical superiority of reference drugs over the FDA approved biosimilar drugs.
-A reference medication is approved under the following conditions: - Treatment with at least two (2) associated biosimilar drug(s) has been ineffective, not tolerated, or is contraindicated (i.e. an allergic reaction to a specific inactive ingredient in the preferred biologic product or biosimilar OR an adverse reaction to a specific inactive ingredient in the preferred biologic product or biosimilar OR therapeutic success while taking a non-preferred biologic product or biosimilar and therapeutic failure while taking the preferred biologic product or biosimilar documented by patient diary or medical charted notes) [DOCUMENTATION REQUIRED-Document when the preferred biologic product or biosimilar was tried and the length of the trial period, Provide specific clinical documentation of therapeutic failure on the preferred biologic product or biosimilar whenever possible.
+[DOCUMENTATION REQUIRED-Document when the preferred biologic product or biosimilar was tried and the length of the trial period, Provide specific clinical documentation of therapeutic failure on the preferred biologic product or biosimilar whenever possible.
 Describe the medical problem caused by the preferred referenced biologic.
-Vague and non-descriptive symptoms are not adequate rationale (e.g., stomachache)]
+Vague and non-descriptive symptoms are not adequate rationale (e.g., stomachache)] OR a.
+Treatment with at least two (2) associated biosimilar drug(s) has been ineffective, not tolerated, or is contraindicated (i.e. an allergic reaction to a specific inactive ingredient in the preferred biologic product or biosimilar OR an adverse reaction to a specific inactive ingredient in the preferred biologic product or biosimilar OR therapeutic success while taking a non-preferred biologic product or biosimilar and therapeutic failure while taking the preferred biologic product or biosimilar documented by patient diary or medical charted notes)